 Paired with our fragrant and other tummy-friendly veggies, this zesty salad is delicious on its own, atop a bed of mixed greens, or will liven up a bowl of cooked quinoa.

 - 1/4 cup organic hazelnut oil

 - 1 Tbsp.
 Fire Cider (or homemade fire cider)

 - 1 cup organic fennel bulb, thinly sliced (if fennel is not available, celery is a good substitute)

 - 1 cup organic daikon radish seeds, sprouted

 - Sprout your seeds.
 This should take 5 to 6 days.

-- Whisk the oil, Fire Tonic, salt, and pepper until mixture emulsifies.
+- Whisk the oil, Fire Cider, salt, and pepper until mixture emulsifies.